 Social Networking continues to be all the rage!
-Social media sites such as Facebook, LinkedIn, Twitter and more have dominated our attention for well over a decade now.
+Social media sites such as Facebook, LinkedIn, Twitter, and more have dominated our attention for over a decade.

-As a small business owner, Social Networking can be your biggest boon… leading to new connections you may have not been able to make any other way – without great difficulty that is; Or, it can be your biggest bane… enticing you to continuously waste your most precious commodity, your time.
+As a small business owner, Social Networking can be your biggest boon.
+It can lead to new connections you may not have been able to make any other way – without great difficulty, that is.
+Or it can be your biggest bane… enticing you to waste your most precious commodity, your time, continuously.

 The choice is yours.
 Social Networking can become whatever you want it to become for both you and your business.
-Now anticipating that you want value for your efforts, I’m going to share with you 10 tips that can help make your online Social Networking efforts much more fruitful.
+Now anticipating that you want value for your efforts, I will share ten tips that can help make your online Social Networking efforts much more fruitful.

 Tip #1: Personalize Invitations to Connect

 Just because you can hide behind your computer doesn’t give you an excuse to be lazy.
 Give people a reason to want to connect and network with you.
 Don’t send dry and impersonal invites to connect … ever!
 I don’t care who you’re looking to connect with.

 Because of its already built-in cold nature, social networking requires even more personality and vitality injected into it than traditional offline networking.

 Tip #2: You've Got to Give to Get

 Nobody likes to hang out around the proverbial “taker.”
 You know… the type of person you don’t pick up the phone for when they call… thank you, Caller ID!
 So to make sure you don’t end up like our friend “taker,” always be on the lookout for, as Dr. Stephen Covey says in his much-heralded book “The 7 Habits of Highly Effective People”, opportunities to make deposits into the personal bank accounts of others.